numberoverzero/bloop/docs/dev/internals.rst

 ========

 The tracking system is used for any metadata on models and their instances that shouldn't be exposed to users, and so can't be stored on the instance/class/class.Meta.
-It uses :py:class:`weakref.WeakKeyDictionary`\s so that any tracking is cleaned up when the objects are.
+The tracking metadata is stored in a :py:class:`weakref.WeakKeyDictionary` so that any tracking is cleaned up when the objects are.
 A normal dict would hold a reference to the object forever, leaking memory for every instance of a model.

 Models
 ------